nebneuron/Simplicial.jl/README.md

 **Definition:** An _abstract simplicial complex_ is a pair (V,D) where V is a finite set and D is a collection of subsets of V satisfying two conditions:
   1. for all v in V, {v} is in D
   2. for all s in D, if t is a subset of s, then t is in D We typically refer to a simplicial complex simply as D. If s is in D, we call s a _face_ of D or a _simplex_ of D (from here forward, we will use "face" exclusively).
 The subsets of a face are, in turn, its faces, and its supersets (in D) are its _cofaces_.
-When D is ambiguosly used to refer to the pair (V,D), we denote V by V(D).
+When D is ambiguously used to refer to the pair (V,D), we denote V by V(D).

 We call attention to a special case here: there are two possible simplicial complexes with empty vertex (i.e. V = {}).
 The first is the _void complex_, or the _null complex_, where D is also empty (so V = {}, D = {}).
 The other is the _irrelevant complex_ or the _empty complex_, where D contains only one set, the empty set (so V = {}, D = {{}}).